sstockard/sstockard.github.io/Pathway.md

 ![sub](/Pathway/subtype.png "sub")

+This radar plot illustrates the associations of CNSigs with 3 different breast cancer subtypes.
+Signatures S4 and S4 and associated with ER+ breast cancers and S1 and S2 are slightly more common in TNBC.
 ## Impacts

 **Clinical:**  Because CNSigs can be detected in tumor samples and are related to patient outcomes, CNSigs can act as a way to guide cancer patient treatment.
 This is important as inappropriate cancer therapies can be harmful to patients' health and survival.